Where It All Goes Down

 The geographical setting of The Grapes of Wrath constantly shifts, because its characters are constantly on the move.
 We do know, however, that the story is set in the late 1930s, in the midst of the Great Depression.
+And is it ever depressing.

 We begin in Sallisaw, Oklahoma.
 Our narrator arms us with painstakingly vivid descriptions of the havoc that the dust storms brought.
 After a period of great drought one June, rain clouds appeared, but instead of bringing rain, the clouds disappeared, leaving great winds in their wake.
 The winds kicked up the drought dust that had gradually been accumulating.
 Our narrator describes this process: